-- Demonstrate the calculation of SD. - Reassure students that we will be using technology to calculate SD.
+- Reassure students that we will be using technology to calculate SD.
 This demonstration is to help them understand the formula.
-None of the problems in the activity packet or in OLI will require by-hand calculations of SD. - Represent the SD graphically by drawing a SD hatplot above the dotplot. - o Mark the mean.
+None of the problems in the activity packet or in OLI will require by-hand calculations of SD. - REPRESENT THE SD GRAPHICALLY USING A HATPLOT Finish by drawing a SD hatplot above the dotplot.
+(2 minutes) - Mark the mean.
 The box has endpoints at one SD above and below the mean. - The box marks off a typical interval of values, much like the idea of using Q1 to Q3 for identifying an interval of typical values.

-Divide students into random groups of 4 to work on #4-9.
-Some of these problems are similar
+Divide students into random groups of 4 to work on #2-6.